McKlinton2/comfyui-mcklinton-pack/README.md

 # ComfyUI McKlinton Pack — Mask Node

 This custom node for ComfyUI enables detailed segmentation of colored mask images into specific anatomical regions for male and female bodies.

- It is mainly intended to be used with Virt-A-Mate plugin SnapshotAnimator, which is able exporting depth, segmentation maps from VAM scenes.
-Plugin is available for my Patreons in https://www.patreon.com/McKlintonProductions.
-See also the plugin description in https://hub.virtamate.com/resources/snapshot-animator.45689/
+It is mainly intended to be used with Virt-A-Mate plugin SnapshotAnimator, which is able to export depth and segmentation maps from VAM scenes.
+The plugin is available for my Patreons at https://www.patreon.com/McKlintonProductions.
+See also the plugin description at https://hub.virtamate.com/resources/snapshot-animator.45689/.

 <img src="./images/masknode.png" alt="Mask Node" width="600">